mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 ##### 40:20

 Karmic life is completely beyond your speculation, your understanding.
 Why am I Japanese?
 I don’t know.
 Completely, I don’t know.
 I know pretty well that I am Japanese, because I know my parents and my grandparents; but I don’t know why I am Japanese.
 Why were you born as American?
 You don’t know either.
 You can explain [that] you know why, but that explanation is really just a speck of dust, don’t you think so?
-Because you don’t now.
+Because you don’t now, exactly.

 So you have to really understand human life for long range.
 At that time whatever makes you [think] how [stinky?] you are, how great you are, that is completely beyond criticism or evaluation, judgement.
 All you have to do is, just to totally accept and take care of that aspect of human life.

-From this point, ... the whip.
+From this point, *[unintelligible]* the whip.
 You need a whip.
 Shall I touch just a hair?
 Shall I touch the skin, shall I touch the bone and the muscles?
-That’s alright.
-This is not discrimination, because your life as karmic life is something you have to accept totally, beyond criticism and evaluation, because your life is really long.
+That’s alright; this is not discrimination, because your life as karmic life is something you have to accept totally, beyond criticism and evaluation – because your life is really long.

 If you really understand this karmic life, karmic life turns into Buddha’s life.
 You can really accept [it].
-[To] accept is not just to accept at random; you have to accept and next, you have to take care of your life in [a] positive way.
+[To] accept is not just to accept [it] at random; you have to accept, and next, you have to take care of your life in [a] *positive* way.

 That is the meaning of a whip.
-Or practice, human effort, constantly.
-Human effort is a sort of energy [so that] you can keep your life as a Buddha.
+Or [of] practice, [constant] effort.
+Human effort is a sort of energy [so] that you can keep your life as a Buddha.

 ##### 43:30

-There is a story where Dogen Zenji says, “Haven’t you heard how an outsider asked the Buddha, I don’t ask about the spoken, I don’t ask about the unspoken.
-In other words, completely beyond words or not-words, karmic life or not karmic life, what is life?”
+There is a story where Dogen Zenji says, “Haven’t you heard how an outsider asked the Buddha, ‘I don’t ask about the spoken, I don’t ask about the unspoken.’”
+In other words, completely beyond words or not-words, karmic life or not karmic life – what is life?

 The outsider – in other words, this means a Brahman – asked the Buddha, “I don’t ask about the...”

 *[tape change]*

 ... seamless monument, if you don’t really attach, if you don’t really dichotomize, that is really [a] seamless monument for you, right now.
 That is really teaching from your back.
-That is teaching kind of from life as a whole – not front, not back, not life or death – as a whole.
-And if you do continually take care of your life just like zazen, you really teach to somebody, even though you don’t say anything.
+That is teaching coming from life as a whole – not front, not back, not life or death – as a whole.
+And if you do continue to take care of your life just like zazen, you really teach to somebody, even though you don’t say anything.

 So, this Brahman really wanted to know what life’s seamless monument is.

-The World Honored One remained silent.
-Just, “Sit down.”
+The World-honored One remained silent.
+Just, sat down.

-The outsider bowed in homage, and [sighed?] in praise.
+The outsider bowed in homage and cried in praise.
 He was really surprised to see the Buddha’s silence, “just sit down.”
 He really attained, he really touched something.

-And then he said, “The World Honored One, the greatest *[unintelligible]* and great compassion, has dispersed the crowds of my delusion and caused me to gain entry.”
+And then he said, “The World-honored One, the greatest *[unintelligible]* and great compassion, has dispersed the clouds of my delusion and caused me to gain entry.”

-So after the outsider had left, Ananda asked the Buddha, “What did the outsider witness, that he said he had gained entry?”
+So after the outsider had left, Ānanda asked the Buddha, “What did the outsider witness, that he said he had gained entry?”

-The World Honored One said, “In worldly terms, he’s like a good horse.
+The World-honored One said, “In worldly terms, he’s like a good horse.
 He goes when he sees the shadow of the whip.”

 ##### 47:05

-People often go to the silence for their understanding.
-What is there to grasp?
-In Buddhism, silence is important, but silence itself is not important.
-If I write the words, teaching comes from silence.
-Many people these days – not only Buddhists, but even Western philosophers – say life and human existence is really based on silence.
+People often go to the silence for their understanding; what is there to grasp?
+In Buddhism, silence is important – but silence itself is not important, to keep silent.
+If I write the words: “Teaching comes from silence” – many people these days, not only Buddhists, but even Western philosophers, say life and human existence is really based on silence.
 And then we believe that silence is really [the] truth of human existence.
 But I don’t think so.

-Because silence *is* human life, true human life. ... if you believe in that way, you have to always keep silent.
+Because silence *is* human life, true human life – if you believe in that way, you have to always keep silent.
 How can you keep silent?
 You cannot stay with the silence constantly.
 So you have to know the world completely unfolded beyond silence.

 If you keep silent, keep silent.
 But you have to know the somebody unfolded completely behind this silence.
 Do you understand?

 If I sit down and really do zazen, then you believe concentration is the purpose of zazen.
 But I don’t think this is the purpose of zazen.
 The purpose of zazen is not to concentrate on breath, not to face something, not to keep out something, not to escape from, not to have a daydream, not to count the breaths.
-If so, zazen is just to sit down without doing [anything]?
-No; it doesn’t mean that.
+If so, is zazen just to sit down without doing [anything]?
+No, it doesn’t mean that.
 Because we have already [time and place?], so-called [karmic?] monkey mind.
 So you have to take care of *[unintelligible]* and then positively we have to take care of [it].
 That’s why we say ... take care of your breath.
-And then, when you take care of your breath, so-called concentration – with wholeheartedness, there is [the] big world, absolutely unfolded.
-Beyond the name of concentration, name of zazen, name of practicer.
+And then, when you take care of your breath, so-called concentration, with wholeheartedness, there is [the] big world, absolutely unfolded – beyond the name of concentration, name of zazen, name of practicer.

 That is, Dogen Zenji says, total manifestation of [the] whole world.
 Huge.

 ##### 50:31

 That is teaching coming from your back.
 This is teaching coming from a powerless power, [that] you can get from your practice.
 Behind the power, behind the effort, there is great power.
 Effort is not something you can create; [there is] power to teach or to understand behind this effort.
 Behind the effort means the world unfolded totally, beyond [the] name of concentration, name of practicer, name of emptiness – whatever you say, it doesn’t hit the mark.
-Anyway kick off any clothes.
+Anyway, kick off any clouds.
 And then what’s left?
 Nothing to say.

 So keep silent.
 Keep silent is what?
 Keep silent is not stumbling toward, it’s really working, which is called zazen.
 You have to really work.

+##### 51:55

 So that is Buddhistic silence; really silent.
-Silence totally accepts your life including the whole world.
+Silence is totally accept[ing] your life, including the whole world.
 Just like touching a hair; if you touch a hair, that means touching the whole world.

-It is really true, because from where your hair comes?
+It is really true, because from where [does] your hair come?
 Your hair comes from you?
 Or from the function of your body?
 Of course; but that’s still an answer, [an] explanation.
-But broadly speaking your hair comes from where?
-[Emptiness?].
-That’s great.
+But broadly speaking, your hair comes from where? *[unintelligible]* That’s great.

-That’s why it is important to see the hair, it’s very important.
-The human hair is making sort of a *[unintelligible]* person who gets a Ph.D. *[unintelligible]* He’s a great ...
-If you compare with a first grade child.
-No, [the] same.
-Well, *[unintelligible]* maybe we have to give a whip until the whip touches the skin and the muscle, anyway.
-But this is your discrimination.
-Touching the skin is exactly touching the hair and the whole body.
-So even though first grade child is great, wonderful person, human being, we should totally accept and respect – that is what?
+That’s why it is important to see the hair; it’s very important.
+The human hair is maybe sort of [like] a [person] who gets a Ph.D.
+[Is] he great if you compare [him] with a first grade child?
+No, [he is the] same.
+Well, in turn, maybe we have to give a whip until the whip touches the skin [or] the muscle.
+But this is your discrimination; touching the skin is exactly touching the hair and the whole body.
+So even though first grade child is great – wonderful person, human being, [and] we should totally accept and respect [him] – that is *what*?
 Nothing to say.

-But right in the middle of silence you have to say something, because this is human life.
-For instance, right in the middle of suffering, pain in zazen, can you say something about pain?
+But right in the middle of silence you have to say something, because this is a human life.

+For instance, right in the middle of suffering or pain in zazen – can you say something about pain?
 You cannot say anything about the pain in zazen.
 But if you keep silent in pain, that means [that] you have to die with the pain?
-No; you have to be alive.
-So silence in pain is really aliveness. *[unintelligible]*
+No; you have to be alive!

+So silence in pain is really aliveness, dynamically, in pain.

 ##### 54:47